CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Superfetation vs. superfecundation

-Superfetation involves two embryos that form during two separate menstrual cycles, per Cleveland Clinic.
+Superfetation involves two embryos that form during two separate menstrual cycles, says Cleveland Clinic.
 Superfecundation—an even rarer occurrence—happens when sperm from separate acts of intercourse (and possibly even from separate partners) reach two separate eggs during the same ovulation period.

 How Common Is Superfetation?

+So, when it boils down to it: Can you get pregnant while pregnant?
+The answer is yes—with a big caveat.
 Superfetation is so rare that the chances of it happening to you are practically nonexistent.
 In a March 2024 case report, researchers listed that there have been only 14 documented cases in recorded history.
 However, the odds of superfetation are growing ever so slightly higher in modern times.
 According to Andrews, “it’s becoming more common with assisted reproductive technologies such as in vitro fertilization.”
 In fact, in a 2010 case report, researchers asserted that most superfetation cases have occurred after assisted reproductive technologies.

 Are There Symptoms of Superfetation?